CS-6381/FinalProject/Datastores & Distributed File Systems/Apache CouchBase/README.md

 |Feature|Description|
 |--|--|
 NoSQL|Data is stored in key-value object/item format, or JSON Object format.
 Unlike relational databases, there is no requirement to create a schema|
+N1QL ("nickel")|Declarative query language that extends SQL for JSON data.
+Combines familiarity of SQL with flexibility of JSON data model
 Distribution|Automatically distributes data across all servers or virtual machines|
 Mem Cached Protocol Capability|Achieve Data Replication, Durability and Zero Application downtime when adding and removing servers
 Durability|Ensures likelyhood of data-writes surviving unexpected events such as node outages Memory-First| operations occur in memory, thus avoiding traditional database disk I/O bottlenecks Elastic Scalability|ability to separate different data processing workloads in distinct scalable services.
 This provides flexibility to applications with changing workloads and requirements
-Persistence|Protection against data loss, buckets can be cofnigured for replication to create redundancy, and data is also written to disk so that in the event of a crash, data can be retrieved from the disk for recovery.
+Persistence|Protection against data loss, buckets can be configured for replication to create redundancy, and data is also written to disk so that in the event of a crash, data can be retrieved from the disk for recovery.
+Replication|Provides high avilability for reading and writing data through [Intra-Cluster replication, Index Replication, and Cross Datacenter Replication](https://docs.couchbase.com/server/5.1/architecture/high-availability-replication-architecture.html)